-The first changes which come with spring are always exciting.
-I had to meet someone in Plattsburgh this week and took advantage of the trip and the beautiful spring weather to look for birds in the Champlain Valley.
-The ground was almost devoid of snow across the valley as the warmer temps (when compared to the center of the park) have melted off most of what was on the ground.
-They still have a long way to go in de-icing the lake, however.
-It still sits cold and locked as it did for much of the winter, but there are growing chinks in the frozen armor.
+The first changes that come with spring are always exciting.
+I had to meet someone in Plattsburgh this week and I took advantage of the trip and the beautiful spring weather to look for birds along the Adirondack Coast.
+The valley will soon be devoid of snow as the warmer temps melt most of what was on the ground, but Lake Champlain will remain cold and locked for some time, as it did for much of the winter.

 My friend had to return home, but I continued north along the valley.
 Songbirds are only just beginning to arrive, but all day long I saw recent migrants to the area such as Red-winged Blackbirds, Common Grackles, American Robins, a few Song Sparrows, and Brown-headed Cowbirds.
 Common species or not, after a long, cold winter it was fun to see some different birds.
 There were also raptors.
 As I drove north I saw at least two Northern Harriers — one near Cumberland Head and the other near Chazy — a few Red-tailed Hawks, an American Kestrel, and good numbers of Turkey Vultures — all recently arrived from further south.

-I had Wren with me so we took a quick and very muddy (which didn’t bother Wren at all!) walk at King’s Bay Wildlife Management Area on Point Au Fer, and we then moved further north towards Rouses Point.
+I took a quick and very muddy walk at King’s Bay Wildlife Management Area on Point Au Fer, and then moved further north toward Rouses Point.
 Flocks of Snow Geese sat out in open gaps of water on the lake, and line after line of Canada Geese flew overhead.
-In fact, Canada Geese were moving all day long along the lake valley – chugging on laboring wings and buoyed by the hope of finding a hole in the lake.
-They were in luck, as Rouses Point was largely open.
+In fact, Canada Geese were moving all day long along the lake valley, chugging on laboring wings and buoyed by the hope of finding a hole in the lake.
+They were in luck because Rouses Point was largely open.

 Rouses Point and a Greater White-fronted Goose